A small and vigorous black hole in the early Universe: Methods

 Table.1 provides the list of the fitted emission line widths and fluxes and Fig. \ref{fig:spectra_appendix} shows the additional fitted lines not shown in the main text.

+In the case of the NIII] multiplet, the 1748.6\AA\ and 1754.0\AA \ transitions come from the same upper level, hence their flux ratio is fixed by the associated Einstein coefficients, specifically $F_{1754}/F_{1748}=1.05$.
+Similarly, 1746.8\AA \ and 1752.2\AA\ come from the same upper level and their flux ratio is fixed to $F_{1746}/F_{1752}=0.14$.
+The inferred line widths are deconvolved from the line spread function as inferred for the GN-z11 light profile.

 For the CIII]1906,1908 doublet it is not possible to resolve the two components; attempting to fit it with two components makes the fit degenerate between width and intensity of the two components.
-The additional caveat of this CIII] doublet is that it is also commonly seen in normal star-forming galaxies (and in the NLR of AGN), so it can also have a contribution from the host galaxy, as for the [NeIII] emission.
-As a consequence we do not include the unresolved CIII] in our analysis as it does not provide constraints on either the BLR nor the host galaxy.
+The additional caveat of this CIII] doublet is that it is also commonly seen in normal star-forming galaxies and in the NLR of AGN, so it can also have a contribution from the host galaxy, as for the [NeIII] emission.
+Indeed, \citep{Maiolino23b} use IFS spectroscopy to reveal that the CIII] emission is resolved on scales of several 100 pc.
+As a consequence we do not include the (spectrally) unresolved CIII] in our analysis, as it does not provide constraints on either the BLR nor the host galaxy.
 In Tab.\ref{tab:emlines} we report the total flux and width using a single Gaussian.
-However, for sake of completeness, we report that by fitting two components with separate FWHM accounting for the NLR and BLR gives CIII]$\lambda$1906/$\lambda$1908 of 0.62$_{-0.37}^{+1.00}$ for the narrow components, with FWHMs of 314$\pm$120 kms$^{-1}$ (consistent with the [NeIII] width), and 560$\pm$80 kms$^{-1}$ for the CIII]$\lambda$1908 broad component (consistent with the NIV] width).
+However, for sake of completeness, we report that by fitting two components with separate FWHM, accounting for the NLR and BLR, gives CIII]$\lambda$1906/$\lambda$1908 of 0.62$_{-0.37}^{+1.00}$ for the narrow components, with FWHMs of 314$\pm$120 kms$^{-1}$ (consistent with the [NeIII] width), and 560$\pm$80 kms$^{-1}$ for the CIII]$\lambda$1908 broad component (consistent with the NIV] width).

 The [OII]3726,3729 doublet would potentially be an additional forbidden line, detected in the observed wavelength range, which could be used to constrain the velocity dispersion in the host galaxy.
 However, unfortunately, the doublet is unresolved.
 Attempting to fit it (by forcing the two components to have the same width) results in a FWHM of 365$\pm55$ kms$^{-1}$ and a flux ratio of 0.62$_{-0.21}^{+0.31}$.